Shop My Favorite Work Wear

 Most senior people in the corporate world don’t want to wait for their bags and will not like having to wait to get to the hotel room for you to wait for your bag at the carousel.
 If you can easily fit your items in a portable leather duffel bag, that’s a great thing to bring.
 Otherwise, bring a sleek and nondescript rolling carry-on.

-I particularly recommend Raden, Tumi or Samsonite for work carry-ons since they have very sleek and understated black options.
-Raden’s bags are also especially light weight and have built-in GPS and charging ports.
+I particularly recommend Raden, Tumi or Samsonite for work carry-on luggage since they have very sleek and understated black options.
+Raden luggage is especially light weight, has a glossy shine and comes with built-in GPS and charging ports.
 Read this review post for the best carry on luggage options.

 Packing Cubes | I like to group clothing by color or function and pack each group of items snugly in their own packing cube.
 These are a lifesaver for keeping your suitcase organized in your hotel room and are my number 1 secret to maximize space and function in just a carry on suitcase.
 I typically reserve one packing cube for all my worn clothes to separate the dirty stuff from my fresh clothes!